gatlin/AFSBylaws/bylaws.md

 committee of the Board, subject to applicable policies and procedures on reimbursement adopted by the Board.

+### 3.12 Powers granted to the Board of Directors

+Any power not explicitly granted to the Board of Directors in these Bylaws is explicitly granted to the general membership.

 4. Officers, Agents, and Employees
 ---